Click the following link to access that section of the Student Handbook:

 To reserve a space, an individual or organization must:

-"Bonus Dollars" is a declining balance account that allows you to make purchases at Starbucks, Papa John's, Einstein Bros Bagels, Bert's Cafe, Simply to Go and to buy meals for friends or family in Campus Dining by paying a "guest rate".
-"Bonus Dollars" does not carry forward from semester to semester.
+"Bonus Dollars" is a declining balance account that allows you to make purchases at Starbucks, Papa John’s, Einstein Bros Bagels, Bert’s Cafe, Simply to Go and to buy meals for friends or family in Campus Dining at a “guest rate”.
+“Bonus Dollars” do not roll forward from semester to semester.

 Campus dining continually strives to put the customer first.
 We sincerely hope our efforts have made your life easier and that every interaction you have with our facilities, employees and services is a pleasant one.
 If a customer misplaces or loses his/her meal card, the Braves One Card Office should be contacted immediately.
 If the original card is not recovered the student must pay a nonrefundable fee for a new card.
 These cards, as well as replacements, can be obtained from the Braves One Card Office, Auxiliary Services Building, Monday through Friday, 9:00 am-4:00 pm.

 Martin Luther King and Labor Day are holidays.
 Campus Dining hours will be: Lunch 11:30 am -1:00 pm, Dinner 5:00 pm - 6:30 pm.